Corni33/CarND_P2_TrafficSigns/README.md

 ### Data Set Summary & Exploration

-#### **1. Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.**

 The GTSRB data set contains 34799 training examples, 4410 validation examples and 12630 testing images that each belong to one of 43 classes.
 All images in the data set have a size of 32x32 pixels.
 These statistics are calculated in the first code cell of the notebook.

-#### **2. Include an exploratory visualization of the dataset and identify where the code is in your code file.**

 An exploratory visualization of the GTSRB data set is performed in the code cells 2 to 5 of the notebook.
 After examining the number of training examples per class, some of the classes with relatively many and some of the classes with relatively few examples are sampled and plotted.